 10th Grade Core Curriculum

-To Pledge Allegiance presents American history by showing God’s providential direction of our nation’s history throughout its history.
+America: In God’s Providence presents American history by showing God’s providential direction of our nation’s history throughout its history.
 In full color with beautiful engravings, photos, and maps.
 The unique timeline graphic keeps the reader aware of his place in history.
 Colorful sidebars make the story of history thorough and entertaining.

 Great Christian Classics: Four Essential Works of the Faith

 Edited by Kevin Swanson and Joshua Schwisow

 There is a wealth of great literature to study in the history of man, some written by Christians and some by non-Christians.
 While it is important to survey the writings produced in both the city of man and the city of God, the Christian student should direct special attention to literature produced in the city of God.
 This textbook covers four of the most important Christian works of all time.
 A thorough study of these great books will help the student understand the life, theology, and worldview of the Christian faith.
 This textbook covers Athanasius’ On the Incarnation, A’Kempis’ The Imitation of Christ, Calvin’s Institutes of the Christian Religion, and Bunyan’s The Pilgrim’s Progress.